everedero/zephyr_lvgl_2048_st25dv/README.md

 * Display issues

-A weird issue can prevent all the display SPI messages to be sent to the peripheral (missing 0x2a and 0x2b messages), resulting in a horizontal line being updated instead of squares on all the screen.
+A synchronisation issue can prevent all the display SPI messages to be sent to the peripheral (missing 0x2a and 0x2b messages), resulting in a horizontal line being updated instead of squares on all the screen.
-If this issue persists, several alternatives:

-- Try the no\_mipi\_update branch with Zephyr commit #6fc6b30f or prior

-- Or disable STM32 SPI interrupts

-    CONFIG_SPI_STM32_INTERRUPT=n

-- Or disable spinlock call in drivers/mipi_dbi/mipi_dbi_spi.c:61 and 127
+Issue https://github.com/zephyrproject-rtos/zephyr/issues/68815 is fixed in Zephyr version > 3.6.0.

 #### Verifying flashed memory
 You can read target memory with: